 Astra Space, Inc. (the "Company") designs, tests, manufactures and operates the next generation of launch services and space products and services that it expects to enable a new generation of global communications, earth observation, precision weather monitoring, navigation, and surveillance capabilities.
-The Company's mission is to Improve Life on Earth from Space[®] through greater connectivity and more regular observation, and to enable a wave of innovation in low Earth orbit by expanding its space platform offerings.
+The Company's mission is to Improve Life on Earth from Space® through greater connectivity and more regular observation, and to enable a wave of innovation in low Earth orbit by expanding its space platform offerings.

 Holicity Inc. ("Holicity") was originally incorporated in Delaware and was established as a special purpose acquisition company, which completed its initial public offering in August 2020.
-On June 30, 2021 (the "Closing Date"), Holicity consummated a business combination (the "Business Combination") pursuant to the Business Combination Agreement dated as of February 2, 2021 (the "BCA"), by and among Holicity, Holicity Merger Sub Inc., a wholly owned subsidiary of Holicity ("Merger Sub"), and Astra Space Operations, Inc. ("pre-combination Astra").
-Immediately upon the consummation of the Business Combination, Merger Sub merged with and into pre-combination Astra with pre-combination Astra surviving the merger as a wholly owned subsidiary of Holicity.
-Holicity changed its name to "Astra Space, Inc."
+On June 30, 2021 (the "Closing Date"), Holicity consummated a business combination (the "Business Combination") pursuant to the Business Combination Agreement dated as of February 2, 2021 (the "BCA"), by and among Holicity, Holicity Merger Sub Inc., a wholly owned subsidiary of Holicity ("Merger Sub"), and Astra Space Operations, Inc. ("pre-combination Astra surviving the merger as a wholly owned subsidiary of Holicity.
+Holicity changed its name to "Astra Space, Inc." and pre-combination Astra changed its name to "Astra Space Operations, Inc."

 Unless the context otherwise requires, "we", "us", "our", "Astra" and the "Company" refers to Astra Space, Inc., the combined company and its subsidiaries following the Business Combination and Astra Space Operations, Inc. prior to the Business Combination.
-See Note 3 - Acquisitions for further discussion of the Business Combination.
+See Note 3 -Acquisitions for further discussion of the Business Combination.
 The Company's Class A common stock is listed on the NASDAQ under the symbol "ASTR".